microsoft/FeatureManagement-Python/README.md

 ### Feature Filters

-A `FeatureFilter` is a class that can be used to enable/disable feature flags.
-Two built-in feature filters are provided:
+Feature filters enable dynamic evaluation of feature flags.
+The Python feature management library includes two built-in filters:

 - `Microsoft.TimeWindowFilter` - Enables a feature flag based on a time window.
 - `Microsoft.TargetingFilter` - Enables a feature flag based on a list of users, groups, or rollout percentages.